ewfreesRes/IndonesianActuarialShortCourse/chapter4.md

 ```

 In chapter 2, we consider a fictitious data set of 19 "base" points plus three different types of unusual points.
-In this exercise, we consider the effect of one unusal point, "C", this both an outlier (unusual in the "y" direction) and an influential point (usual in the x-space).
+In this exercise, we consider the effect of one unusal point, "C", this both an outlier (unusual in the "y" direction) and a high leverage point (usual in the x-space).
 The data have been pre-loaded in the dataframe `outlrC`.

 `@instructions`
 - Fit a basic linear regression model of `y` on `x` and store the result in an object.